cardosofede/docker-logfire/README.md

 2. It discovers all running containers (excluding itself and any specified exclusions)
 3. For each container, it:
    - Opens a log stream
-   - Assigns the container name as the Logfire service name
+   - Includes the container name in the log metadata
    - Forwards logs to Logfire with proper metadata and timestamps
 4. Continues monitoring for new containers and automatically starts streaming their logs